Ishq Hai: Reception

 The series was one of the highest series during its broadcast in July–August 2021.

-The serial received negative reviews from the critics.
-It received criticism and poor reviews and being labelled as "problematic" by some due to toxic masculinity portrayal of obsession as love and huge toxic characters in the plot.
+The serial received mixed-negative reviews from the critics.
+It also received criticism and poor reviews and being labelled as "problematic" by some due to toxic masculinity portrayal of obsession as love and huge toxic characters in the plot.

+The drama ended with 8.6 TRP and 10.3 Peak Ratings.
+The drama peaked with 13.8 TRP ratings.
+It has also generated over 1 Billion views on YouTube, securing a BLOCKBUSTER status.